 How investment priorities will be decided

-An annual plan for the Fund will be developed by the Department of Health and Human Services on behalf of the Minister for Housing, Disability and Ageing and the Treasurer to establish:
+An annual plan for the Fund will be developed by DHHS on behalf of the Minister for Housing, Disability and Ageing and the Treasurer to establish:

 - The proportion of available investment returns from the Fund to be allocated to the respective construction and rental subsidy programs, to be informed by sector capacity considerations in addition to the above.

-The annual plan will be developed in consultation with the sector.
-It will also take account of the Director of Housing’s asset strategy and, from mid-2017 onwards, the new housing supply and demand model being developed under the auspices of the Family Violence Housing Assistance Implementation Taskforce.
+The annual plan will be developed in consultation with the sector and will also take into account the Director of Housing’s asset strategy.

 The investment priorities will be communicated through the competitive process.